PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/qgis/qgis_FAQ/frequent_asked_questions.rst

 This chapter provides answers to the most frequent help requests on simple tasks in QGIS.

-If you do not find the answer you're looking for, you can always request to treat the topic at geospatialdata@pre-construct.com
+If you can't find the answer you're looking for, you can always request to be covered at geospatialdata@pre-construct.com